MulleFoundation/foundation-developer/README.md

-# MulleFoundation-developer, Objective C with cmake and the MulleFoundation
+# mulle-foundation-developer, Objective C with cmake and the MulleFoundation

 See the [mulle-sde Wiki](https://github.com/mulle-sde/mulle-sde/wiki) for